GET STARTED | Get Your Fair Cash Offer Today

 Can I sell my house during an Erie County in rem tax foreclosure?

 Yes — NCB can purchase your property during active in rem proceedings, provided closing occurs before the redemption deadline expires.
 Call us immediately at (716) 557-7005 if you have received in rem notices — time is critical at this stage.
+We have closed Erie County delinquent tax purchases in as little as 48 hours when the deadline required it.

 What is the penalty interest rate on delinquent taxes in Erie County?

 Erie County charges penalty interest of 12–18% annually on delinquent property taxes, depending on the age of the delinquency.
 This compounds on top of the original tax balance and grows significantly the longer taxes remain unpaid.
+A $10,000 delinquency left unpaid for 3 years can grow to $14,000–$16,000 or more in total payoff before the property can be redeemed.

 Will NCB buy my house if it’s scheduled for Erie County tax auction?

 NCB will do everything possible to close before the tax auction date.
 Call us immediately at (716) 557-7005 with your auction date and property address — we can assess within hours and move toward closing as fast as title allows.
 We have closed in 48 hours for urgent situations.
+If title cannot be cleared in time, we can discuss other options.

 Nickel City Buyers — Delinquent Taxes — Erie County NY